maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 docker-compose up -d
 ```

+<<<<<<< HEAD
-#### Use certificates to authenticate with Crowdsec
+#### Use certificates to authenticate with CrowdSec

 You can follow the example in exemples/tls-auth to view how to authenticate with client certificates with the LAPI.
 In that case communications with the LAPI must go through HTTPS.

-A script is available to generate certificates in exemples/tls-auth/gencerts.sh and must be colocated with the in directory which contains the inputs for the PKI creation.
+A script is available to generate certificates in exemples/tls-auth/gencerts.sh and must be in the same directory as the inputs for the PKI creation.

 #### Use HTTPS to communicate with the LAPI

-To communicate with the LAPI in HTTPS you need to either accept any certificates setting the crowdsecLapiTLSInsecureVerify to true or add the CA used to by the server certificate of Crowdsec using crowdsecLapiTLSCertificateAuthority or crowdsecLapiTLSCertificateAuthorityFile.
+To communicate with the LAPI in HTTPS you need to either accept any certificates by setting the crowdsecLapiTLSInsecureVerify to true or add the CA used by the server certificate of Crowdsec using crowdsecLapiTLSCertificateAuthority or crowdsecLapiTLSCertificateAuthorityFile.
 Set the crowdsecLapiScheme to https.

 Crowdsec must be listening in HTTPS for this to work.